For more information and photographs of the garden go to the website www.haddingtongarden.com

 For direct access to our additional pages please click on the undernoted links:

 |Aims; Garden Events||Awards and Gifts||Volunteering; Biodiversity||General Information|

 Welcome to Haddington Garden Trust and St. Mary's Pleasance, Haddington.

-The Trust's Aims (stated in the Deed of 1972) are: "to preserve the garden as an open precinct to enhance the environment of St. Mary's Church and Haddington House, and for the enjoyment in all times coming of members of the public, and to encourage the study of Old Scottish Gardens and gardening methods."
-These aims form the basis of the garden management for the public today.
+An aim of the Trust (stated in the Deed of 1972) is: "to preserve the garden as an open precinct to enhance the environment of St. Mary's Church and Haddington House, and for the enjoyment in all times coming of members of the public."
+This aim forms the basis of the ongoing management of the garden for the public today.
 Because of it being over 40 years since it was first created the various features of the garden are undergoing renewal as part of a rolling 5 year programme

 The garden was designed by the architect Schomberg Scott to a specification of the late Sir George Taylor, former Director of the Royal Botanic Gardens, Kew.
 It contains a "mount" and "sunken garden", both period features of a 17th century garden.
-Other features are pleached allées of laburnum and boxed hornbeam and a community orchard that includes a wildflower meadow.
+Other features are pleached allées of laburnum and boxed hornbeam and a community orchard that includes a Sprng flower meadow.
 As far as is possible, all the trees, shrubs and herbs are of a type known to have been in existence in Scotland in the 17th century to reflect a garden that might have been associated with Haddington House .

-The Apple House, of age similar to Haddington House, was restored as a memorial in the 1970s by the Douglas-Hamilton family and contains the family crests.
-It is opened only for special events.
+Of special interest is an Apple House, restored as a memorial in the 1970s by the Douglas-Hamilton family, contains the family crests.
+It is opened for special events.
 Elsewhere in the garden are memorial plaques to Sir George Taylor and to all the founder members of the Lamp of Lothian Trust as well as plaques marking the garden's establishment.

 Scottish Charity No. SC014078